Wildlife Protection Act 1972

 The government can create national parks and wildlife refuges to protect ecosystems and species under this law.
 These regions’ biodiversity is protected by stricter laws.
 Poaching, hunting, and the illegal trade in wildlife and their products are all severely punished by this Act with prison time and hefty fines.

 The Act has been amended on multiple occasions to make it stronger and to adapt to new conservation requirements.
-To protect India’s abundant biodiversity, a fundamental legal framework is provided by the Wildlife Protection Act of 1972.
+To protect India’s abundant biodiversity, a fundamental legal framework is provided by the Wildlife Protection Act 1972.

 Historical Background